 We've all been doing things like this for a long time, and have experience running games, and training you to be better in the field.

 Brett served in the US Army in the later half the of 1990's, deploying to Bosnia in 1997-98.
 During his time in the Army, Brett also filled the role for OPFOR at his Company level, and did rotations at both JRTC and NTC.
 He has been airsofting since 2002, and has been planning and running events most of that time.
 He ran, and sometimes commanded, the WARPAC/East Bloc side for the entire eight years of Operation: East Wind.
 Brett also has a large supply of most East Bloc equipment; if you've seen a Russian or East German "jeep," truck or APC at a midwestern airsoft event, they are probably one of his and he was probably driving one of them.

 Steven is a WO1 currently learning how to fly Chinooks for the US Army.
 He was formerly a US Army Combat Engineer NCO, specializing in mines and IEDs.
 He deployed to Afghanistan in 2012-13, performing route clearance missions – much of it dismounted, and at night.
 He is a staff member and Instructor with One Shepherd as the S6 (communications officer), and has been playing airsoft since 2004.
-Steven played both side of the fence at East Wind, serving in variable roles as needed, from NATO's 1SGT, to the EastBloc Commander.
+Steven played both sides of the fence at East Wind, serving in variable roles as needed, from NATO's 1SGT, to the EastBloc Commander.
 He was a prime participant in building or repairing Eastwind's equipment, tents, radios, trucks, and night vision.